Svg Vector Icons : http://www.onlinewebfonts.com/icon More Trending Articles

 Snowflake and Marketing Attribution Modeling

-Snowflake’s Data Cloud virtually eliminates data silos to create a single repository for a single copy of your data.
+Snowflake’s AI Data Cloud virtually eliminates data silos to create a single repository for a single copy of your data.
 As a result, marketing teams extract deep insights and deliver timely, relevant and consistent customer messaging and offers.
 With Snowflake for Marketing Analytics, businesses can gain a single, 360 view of the customer to enhance personalization and boost ROI.
 In addition to internal attribution data, Snowflake allows secure data sharing across departments, geographies, and partner ecosystems as well as access to third-party data augmentation through the Snowflake Marketplace.